The Lords of Maintenon – The Middle Ages

 The presence of a castle in Maintenon has been documented at least since the 13th century.
-It is the property of Amaury, from a family of the lineage of the lords of Montfort.
+It was the property of Amaury, from a family of the lineage of the lords of Montfort.
 The castle remained in their possession until the 16th century.

 In 1674, Françoise d´Aubigné, future Madame de Maintenon, bought the entire estate thanks to the generosity of King Louis XIV.
 The main extensions experienced by the castle at the end of the century are linked to the construction of the aqueduct and the Sun King's stays at the castle on this occasion.